13 min read

 CoT matters most when the answer is genuinely derived from a reasoning process.
 It helps least when the model is recalling facts rather than computing them.
 Don't apply it universally — it adds tokens and latency without benefit on simple retrieval or classification tasks.

-In 2025, modern frontier models (GPT-4o, Claude 3.5+, Gemini 1.5 Pro) apply internal reasoning before generating visible output.
+In 2026, modern frontier models (Claude Opus 4.8, Claude Fable 5, GPT-5.5, Gemini 3.5 Pro) apply internal reasoning before generating visible output.
 Understanding CoT helps you prompt these models effectively and interpret their reasoning traces when debugging failures.

 System Prompts: Your Most Powerful Tool